EthanC2/code-club/notes/readme.md

-# Collections of notes — for nerds
+# Collections of notes, for nerds